TempAccountNull/TempAccountNull/README.md

 - Threat-intelligence enrichment and driver reputation analysis
 - Building custom security tools that combine static analysis, emulation, fuzzing, scanning, logging, and automation
 - Responsible and coordinated vulnerability disclosure
-- Focused on protecting users by helping vendors identify, validate, and remediate security vulnerabilities
+- Helping vendors identify, validate, and remediate vulnerabilities before they can affect users

-## Tools and Research Projects
+## Tools & Research

 A large part of my work involves building the tools I wish already existed.

+Rather than solving the same problem repeatedly by hand, I prefer to automate the research process whenever possible.
+Many of my projects began because an existing workflow was too slow, lacked the information I needed, or required too many repetitive steps.

-Some of my projects and ongoing research include:
+Some of my current projects and research areas include:

-- A BYOVD identification and analysis toolkit
+- BYOVD identification and vulnerable-driver analysis
 - Automated IOCTL discovery and handler analysis
 - Non-live driver emulation and fuzzing
 - Dangerous kernel primitive detection
-- Driver threat-intelligence and reputation lookups
+- Driver reputation and threat-intelligence analysis
-- Fuzzing harness collections for browsers, libraries, codecs, parsers, and native components
+- Browser and native-code fuzzing harnesses
 - Crash reproduction and verification pipelines
 - Hypervisor and IOCTL logging tools
 - Reverse-engineering utilities, unpackers, pattern scanners, and binary-analysis helpers
+- Static analysis, emulation, fuzzing, and triage workflows
-- Internal tools for organizing vulnerability findings and disclosure reports
+- Internal tooling for organizing findings, evidence, reports, and coordinated disclosures

-Many of these projects started because I ran into the same problem repeatedly and decided it would be faster to automate the entire workflow rather than solve it manually every time.

 ## How I Approach Research

-My process is usually simple:
+My process is usually straightforward:

 1. Learn how the target works.
 2. Identify the exposed interfaces and attack surface.
-3. Build or adapt tooling to test it properly.
+3. Build or adapt the tooling needed to test it properly.
 4. Reproduce and verify anything suspicious.
-5. Separate real security issues from crashes, false positives, and expected behavior.
+5. Separate genuine security issues from crashes, false positives, and expected behavior.
+6. Determine the root cause and assess the potential security impact.
-6. Prepare a clear report with enough evidence for the vendor to reproduce it.
+7. Prepare a clear report with enough technical evidence for the vendor to reproduce the issue.
-7. Coordinate disclosure and wait for a patch before publishing sensitive details.
+8. Coordinate disclosure and avoid publishing sensitive details before remediation.
-8. Feed what I learned back into my tools so the next investigation is faster.
+9. Feed what I learned back into my tools so the next investigation is faster and more reliable.

 ## Responsible Disclosure